 Average Hospital Charge represents the entire length of stay and is trimmed and case-mix adjusted.
 Professional fees were not included.
 In almost all cases, hospitals typically receive actual payments from private insurers or government payers that are considerably less than the listed charge.
-Blockage of a blood vessel in the lung caused by a blood clot (also called pulmonary embolism) that travels through the bloodstream, typically from the legs to the lungs, causing damage to, or death of, lung tissue.
+Inability of the heart to pump enough blood to meet the needs of the body leading to swelling of the legs and shortness of breath from fluid buildup in the lungs.
+Common causes of heart failure include heart disease (e.g., coronary artery disease and heart valve problems) and longstanding hypertension (high blood pressure).